microchip-pic-avr-examples/pic18f47q10-crc-with-memory-scanner/README.md

 `CRC_GetCalculatedResult(false,0x00);`

-4. **Build the project file and program the device**
+4. Build the project file and program the device
-* Connect PIC18F47Q10 Curiosity Nano to PC using USB cable.
-Program the microcontroller by clicking “Make and Program Device” icon on MPLAB X IDE as shown in below figure.
+* Connect PIC18F47Q10 Curiosity Nano to the PC using an USB cable.
+Program the microcontroller by clicking **Make and Program Device** icon on MPLAB X IDE, as shown in figure below.

 ![program](images/program.png)